 Our Take

-Chase Ultimate Rewards are one of the strongest points currencies out there.
-Cardholders can earn Ultimate Rewards points through several cards.
-Plus, you have many ways to use them for travel rewards — either through the Chase travel portal or by transferring them to Chase's transfer partners.
-And, you don't have to worry about Chase points expiring as long as you keep at least one Chase Ultimate Rewards-earning card open.
+Chase Ultimate Rewards is one of the strongest points currencies out there.
+You can earn Ultimate Rewards points through several cards and redeem them through the Chase travel portal or by transferring to Chase Ultimate Rewards transfer partners.
+As discussed in this article, you don't have to worry about your Chase points expiring if you keep at least one Chase Ultimate Rewards-earning card open.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.